 In August 2015, the fourth in a series of classaction lawsuits565 was filed, with evidence of what "attorneys allege[d] to be the misrepresented and undisclosed truth about the conditions and treatment of SeaWorld's captive orcas."566 This case claimed that SeaWorld had used false advertising and had lied to its customers, thereby violating several laws.567 A lawsuit was also launched on behalf of SeaWorld's shareholders.568 which claimed that SeaWorld executives had been downplaying the impact of the documentary upon the company's finances.
-Documents released during the discovery phase of this case revealed that this perception was indeed correct-SeaWorld executives were secretly tracking revenue lost because of the documentary's impact, but publicly claiming the impact of the film was negligible to non-existent.
-569 The shareholder court case was temporarily postponed until 2019, 570 after it was announced that the withholding of information about the financial impacts of Blackfish had also led to a criminal investigation into SeaWorld's financial disclosures by the US Department of Justice (DOJ) and the US Securities and Exchange Commission (SEC).571 The DOJ and SEC case was eventually settled in 2018, with SeaWorld paying investors US\$5 million in fines.572 introduced a bill that would have made it illegal to "hold in captivity, or use, a wild-caught or captive-bred orca for performance or entertainment purposes."
-The bill did not progress that year, although the chair of the relevant legislative committee expressed support for it and asked staff to conduct an "interim study" 574 on the bill and its potential impacts.
-The bill was reintroduced in March 2016 and ultimately passed the legislature as part of another bill, 576 coming into effect in January 2017.
+Documents released during the discovery phase of this case revealed that this perception was indeed correct-SeaWorld executives were secretly tracking revenue lost because of the documentary's impact, but publicly claiming the impact of the film was negligible to non-existent.569 The shareholder court case was temporarily postponed until 2019,570 after it was announced that the withholding of information about the financial impacts of Blackfish had also led to a criminal investigation into SeaWorld's financial disclosures by the US Department of Justice (DOJ) and the US Securities and Exchange Commission (SEC).571 The DOJ and SEC case was eventually settled in 2018, with SeaWorld paying investors US\$5 million in fines.572

+In February 2014, California Assembly Member Richard Bloom, who had watched the film, introduced a bill that would have made it illegal to "hold in captivity, or use, a wild-caught or captivebred orca for performance or entertainment purposes."573 The bill did not progress that year, although the chair of the relevant legislative committee expressed support for it and asked staff to conduct an "interim study"574 on the bill and its potential impacts.
+The bill was reintroduced in March 2016575 and ultimately passed the legislature as part of another bill,576 coming into effect in January 2017.